10log10/tinylvt/ui-tests/README.md

 - Parallel execution across multiple test runners
 - Automatic retry for infrastructure-related failures

 This comprehensive test plan ensures that all critical user journeys are validated through automated UI testing, providing confidence in the system's functionality from the user's perspective.

+## Test Implementation Notes

+When writing and maintaining UI integration tests, keep these principles in mind:

+- **Match the Current Frontend Structure:**
+  - Always ensure tests use the correct field IDs, selectors, and validation logic as implemented in the frontend.
+If the UI changes, update the tests accordingly.

+- **Simulate Real User Interactions:**
+  - Trigger all relevant frontend events (e.g., blur, change) as a user would.
+This ensures that validation and state updates occur as expected.

+- **Check Actual UI Feedback:**
+  - Assert for the specific user-facing messages, headings, or elements that indicate success or failure, not just generic alerts or backend responses.

+- **Be Strict About Required Elements:**
+  - If a field or UI element is required in the flow, the test should fail if it is missing.
+Do not silently skip or warn for missing required elements.

+- **Read the Component Code When in Doubt:**
+  - If unsure about the UI structure, consult the actual frontend component code to confirm field names, IDs, and flow before writing or updating tests.

+These notes help ensure our UI tests remain robust, accurate, and maintainable as the application evolves.